Chenghao-Wen/Chenghaosite/content/en/posts/2024-11-26-LiDAR Panoptic Segmentation.md

-Panoptic segmentation can be viewed as a multi-task learning approach combining instance and semantic segmentation, capable of perceiving the roadway and distinguishing vehicles with varying speeds.
+**Panoptic segmentation** can be viewed as a multi-task learning approach combining instance and semantic segmentation, capable of perceiving the roadway and distinguishing vehicles with varying speeds.
 Utilizing a unified feature extraction network to accomplish both tasks in a single inference ensures real-time processing, which is the significance of panoptic segmentation.

-## What Is the Problem Remaining to be Solved
+## What Is the Problem Remaining to be Solve(Coming)

-## Our Proposed Method
+## Our Proposed Method(Coming)